clementlab/CRISPRessoSea/README.md

 - The `Mismatch_info` column is not required, but includes text describing the number of mismatches and bulges (if any).
 Note that Cas-offinder 3 is required for enumerating off-targets with bulges.

 ### Process
-If you ran MakeGuideFile, you can now use the identified offtargets to run in Process mode using the command:
+If you ran `MakeGuideFile`, you can now use the identified offtargets to run in `Process` mode using the command:
 ```
 CRISPRessoSea Process --sample_file samples.demo.txt --target_file CRISPRessoSea_MakeGuideFileOutput/CRISPRessoSea.guide_info.txt --genome_file demo_genome.fa
 ```